Lullabot/mpx-php/README.md

 ## Overview of main classes

-### Client
+### Lullabot\Mpx\Client
-MPX API implementation of Guzzle ClientInterface.
-As a Client it doesn’t do anything extra but suppress errors to force a returning HTTP 200.
+MPX API implementation of [GuzzleHttp\ClientInterface](https://github.com/guzzle/guzzle/blob/master/src/ClientInterface.php).
+As a Client it doesn’t do anything extra but suppress errors to force a returning HTTP 200 for XML responses.
-It also handles XML from responses
+It also handles XML from responses.

-### UserSession
+### Lullabot\Mpx\Service\IdentityManagement\UserSession
-A wrapper around Client, implementing all the stuff from Guzzle ClientInterface, and adding sign and singout functionalities.
+Manages authenticated sessions and proxies API calls with a ClientInterface implementation, automatically refreshing expired API tokens as required.

-### User
+### Lullabot\Mpx\User
 An MPX user.
 Just username and password getters.

-### Token
+### Lullabot\Mpx\Token
-MPX authentication token that is returned by the platform after [sign in](https://docs.theplatform.com/help/wsf-signin-method)
+MPX authentication token that is returned by the platform after [sign in](https://docs.theplatform.com/help/wsf-signin-method).

-### TokenCachePool
+### Lullabot\Mpx\TokenCachePool
 Cache of user authentication tokens.
-This class is a wrapper around a \Psr\Cache\CacheItemPoolInterface object
+This class is a wrapper around a \Psr\Cache\CacheItemPoolInterface object.